 They tell of magnificent unspoiled landscapes, of small remote townships, of her encounters with rattlesnakes, wolves, pumas and grizzly bears and her reactions to the volatile pioneer settlers as they came to terms with their isolation, poverty and difficulties as immigrants in the wake of the Civil War.
 These letters, first published in 1879, were enormously popular in Bird’s own lifetime and remain as wonderfully vivid and powerful as ever.

 Isabella Bird, an Englishwoman whose extensive travels and writings earned her the first female membership of the Royal Geographic Society, visited the Rocky Mountains alone during the autumn of 1873.

-Stanfords Travel Classics feature some of the finest historical travel writing in the English language, with authors hailing from both sides of the Atlantic.
-Every title has been reset in a contemporary typeface to create a series that every lover of fine travel literature will want to collect and keep.
+Stanfords Travel Classics feature some of the finest historical travel writing in the English language.
+Each title has been reset in a contemporary typeface to create a series that every lover of fine travel literature will want to collect and keep.

 Specifications: • 198 x 129 mm (7 3/4 x 5”) • 192 pages

 • ISBN 978-1-912081-00-4 • £7.99 paperback • Available